 What does MSPB Watch do?

 MSPB Watch engages in investigative journalism, research, education, outreach, publishing, and advocacy to raise awareness about whistleblower protection and merit systems issues.

-In addition to the Merit Systems Protection Board, MSPB Watch oversees other whistleblower-related entities, such as the U.S. Office of Special Counsel, the U.S. Court of Appeals for the Federal Circuit, or non-profit government oversight organizations or private sector attorneys, as the need arises.
+In addition to the Merit Systems Protection Board, MSPB Watch oversees other whistleblower-related entities, such as employing agencies, the U.S. Office of Special Counsel and the U.S. Court of Appeals for the Federal Circuit.

 Who founded MSPB Watch?